Begin with the end in sight: Pathways in Australian General Practice

 What is a District of Workforce Shortage?

-Section 19AB of the Health Insurance Act requires Overseas Trained Doctors (OTDs) and Foreign Graduates of Accredited Medical Schools (FGAMS) to practice in an area of District Workforce Shortage for ten years after their first Australian Medical Board Registration.
+Section 19AB of the Health Insurance Act requires Overseas Trained Doctors (OTDs) and Foreign Graduates of Accredited Medical Schools (FGAMS) to practice in an area of District Workforce Shortage (DWS) for ten years after their first Australian Medical Board Registration.
+From 1 July 2019, the Australian Government replaced the DWS classification with the Distribution Priority Area (DPA) classification.
 If you want to visualise this concept you can pop over to the highly helpful Doctor Connect website.
 Exemptions are available in same cases to this requirement.
 For more information, see this Fact Sheet.

 Training in General Practice